8n8/bigwebthing/README.md

     + 16 bytes: 6b 87 4c de cc f0 28 b3 7c 4e de ee 15 ca 92 93
     + 16 bytes: auth code

 Then the client should just listen on the connection.
 The server will post any messages that it receives or has received from other users down this connection.
-They will be prefixed with a four-byte Little-Endian length.

 ## HTTP API